edwardtanoto/edwardtanoto.github.io/README.md

 ### Leadership skills

-Programmers job are literally to give computers set of instructions to achieve their goals.
+Programming is literally to give computers set of instructions to achieve their goals.
-The difference between humans and computers are, their creativity.
+But computers and humans are different, the difference between humans and computers are their creativity.
 So, basically everything.

 Each people have talents and each computers have processors.
 For example, Justin Bieber can sing, but he can't read 01111000 01100100 like [some people](https://www.thetoptens.com/singers-who-use-auto-tune/) which does the same thing, singing in auto-tune software.
 Nevermind, I think he reads 01111000 01100100 better than some people.
+But the point remains that computers are different than humans.
+You just don't shout zero zero seven to people and expect them to understand all those numbers.

+Leadership in general is a skill to influence people.

 In my opinion, leadership is about building a chemistry in a team that is so high that you become love working with them.

 ### Communication Skills

-Have I sucessfully make this not boring?
+Have I sucessfully make reading not boring?

 _____________